B I O G R A P H Y

 Using the narrative in tandem with drawing, as a story-generative tool, Caivano resists any chronological reading by switching between staged episodes of the lovers’ desperate struggle to communicate and find each other (aided by birds called the Philapores) to more specific features such as the coded communication between the lovers, atmospheric debris and extinct species of flora that inhabit the woods.
 Together these provide a versatile compendium of Caivano’s unique Edenic world, rich in stylistic influences both archaic and contemporary; Renaissance literature, archaeology, geology, medieval art, Flemish Renaissance, Albrecht Dürer, Japanese prints and screens through to more Modernist strands of abstraction and minimalism.
 Accumulating an expansive realm of sources and anomalies from nanotechnology, molecular physics to cosmology and mysticism, Caivano masters his own parallel universe and self-contained evolution.

 Ernesto Caivano was born in Madrid, Spain and currently lives and works in New York.
 He has studied at The Cooper Union and Columbia University in New York.
-Solo exhibitions include Settlements, Pioneer Works, New York (2013), Echo Gambit, White Cube, London (2008), After the Woods: A Selection, PS1/MoMA, Long Island City, NY (2004).
-He has participated in many major group exhibitions including No New Thing Under The Sun, Royal Academy of the Arts, London (2010), Kupferstichkabinett: Between Thought and Action, White Cube, London (2010), Like Color in Pictures, Aspen Art Museum, Aspen (2007), On Line, Louisiana Museum of Modern Art, Humlebaek, Denmark (2005), The 2004 Whitney Biennial, New York (2004).
+Solo exhibitions include Settlements, Pioneer Works, New York (2013), Echo Gambit, White Cube, London (2008), After the Woods: A Selection, MoMA PS1, Queens, NY (2004).
+He has participated in many major group exhibitions including Storylines, Solomon R. Guggenheim Museum, New York (2005), No New Thing Under The Sun, Royal Academy of the Arts, London (2010), Kupferstichkabinett: Between Thought and Action, White Cube, London (2010), Like Color in Pictures, Aspen Art Museum, Aspen (2007), On Line, Louisiana Museum of Modern Art, Humlebaek, Denmark (2005), The 2004 Whitney Biennial, New York (2004).